| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Declare the expected number of shift-reduce conflicts (see section Suppressing Conflict Warnings).

-In order to change the behavior of bison
+In order to change the behavior of bison, use the following

 directives: